 GDF15 is elevated during pregnancy in mice

 Previous work has shown that pregnancy in mice results in maternal insulin resistance (Ladyman et al., 2018; Musial et al., 2016), so we sought to understand if GDF15 levels related to either pregnancy or a model of excess insulin resistance in pregnancy.
-We tested compared age-matched pregnant and non-pregnant females using an intraperitoneal insulin tolerance test on day 16 of pregnancy (Figure 2A).
+We tested age-matched pregnant and non-pregnant females using an intraperitoneal insulin tolerance test on day 16 of pregnancy (Figure 2A).
 Consistent with prior work, we found that pregnant dams responded less to insulin than non-pregnant females, though this did not reach statistical significance (Figure 2A, p=0.23 via mixed linear models).
 Inconsistent to Musial and colleagues, there were no significant differences in their fasting blood glucose (Figure 2B, p=0.020).
 We found that GDF15 is 49% (54 ±18.8 pg/dL) elevated in pregnant animals compared to non-pregnant mice (Figure 2C, p=0.007).
 As expected, body weights in pregnant females were 1.57± 0.55 grams heavier than non-pregnant females (Supplemental Figure 2A, p=0.0039).

-To enhance insulin resistance in pregnancy, we leveraged prior work from our lab has demonstrated that administering the glucocorticoid dexamethasone in their drinking water impairs insulin sensitivity in non-pregnant mice (Gunder et al., 2020; Harvey et al., 2018).
+To enhance insulin resistance in pregnancy, we leveraged prior work from our lab demonstrated that administering the glucocorticoid dexamethasone in their drinking water impairs insulin sensitivity in non-pregnant mice (Gunder et al., 2020; Harvey et al., 2018).
 We treated dams with 1 mg/kg dexamethasone one week before mating and it continued for the length of the pregnancy.
 We compared dexamethasone-treated dams to age-matched pregnant dams who were provided normal drinking water.
 We found that dexamethasone dams did not respond to insulin compared to pregnant dams with plain drinking water (Figure 2D, pdex*time=0.02 via linear mixed effect models).
 Dexamethasone-treated dams had 33% lower fasting blood glucose (Figure 2E, pdex=0.007) consistent with our findings in non-pregnant mice.
 GDF15 levels were not further increased by dexamethasone administration in pregnant dams (Figure 2F, p=0.11).
-Body weights in pregnant dams were 2.77±0.58 grams lighter in those treated with dex compared to water dams (Supplementary Figure 2B, p<0.0001).We were interested to see how pregnancy and dex administration in pregnancy related to GDF15 levels in these mice.
-Based on these data we conclude that while GDF15 is related to pregnancy, it is not elevated in insulin resistant dexamethasone treated dams.
+Body weights in pregnant dams were 2.77±0.58 grams less in those treated with dexamethasone compared to water dams (Supplementary Figure 2B, p<0.0001).We were interested in how pregnancy and dex administration in pregnancy related to GDF15 levels in these mice.
+Based on these data we conclude that while GDF15 is related to pregnancy, it is not elevated in insulin resistant dexamethasone-treated dams.

 Gdf15-/- dams have normal weight gain and modestly reduced food intake during pregnancy and lactation

-To evaluate the role of Gdf15 ablation in maternal food intake and body weight accretion during mouse pregnancy, we mated Gdf15+/+ dams with Gdf15+/+ males and compared them to Gdf15-/- mated pairs (Figure 1B).
+To evaluate the role of Gdf15 ablation in maternal food intake and body weight accretion during pregnancy, we mated Gdf15+/+ dams with Gdf15+/+ males and compared them to Gdf15-/- mated pairs (Figure 1B).
 Dam body weight and food intake were measured weekly, beginning one week before mating and continued until pups reached 14 days of age (PND14.5).

 Gdf15-/- dams consumed similar cumulative kilocalories during the prenatal period (Figure 3A, p=0.52).
 They also had a similar weight change when compared to Gdf15+/+ dams during the course of pregnancy (Figure 3B, p=0.99).
-Both strains consumed similar calories weekly (Figure 3E, pgenotype=0.23).
+Both genotypes consumed similar calories weekly (Figure 3E, pgenotype=0.23).
 Both genotypes had a rapid increase in food intake in the final trimester of pregnancy, with smaller increases in the Gdf15-/- dams.
 In the postnatal period, cumulative food intake was similar between genotypes (Figure 3C, p=0.94).
 Gdf15-/- dams had 54% lower postnatal weight loss than Gdf15+/+ dams, but this failed to reach statistical significance (Figure 3D, p=0.20; Figure 3F).
-This suggests that Gdf15 is not a major determinant of either body weight or food intake during first pregnancy in the mouse.
+This suggests that Gdf15 is not a major determinant of either body weight or food intake during the first pregnancy in the mouse.